albertvaka/nbgf/README.md

 Window::Draw(myText, <position>);
 ```

-It's best to keep your `Text` instances in scope instead of recreating them each frame, since rendering a string is expensive.
+Keep your `Text` instances in scope instead of recreating them each frame, since rendering a string is expensive.

 If you want to render a string with an outline, you will have to pass two `TTF_Font*` to the `Text` constructor.